 Outline of Sumpu Castle

-Sumpu Castle (sometimes spelled “Sunpu”) was an Japanese castle built by a shogun Tokugawa Ieyasu in the central part of Suruga Province, present-day Shizuoka City, which lies about 150 km (about 93 miles) west of Tokyo.
-Sumpu is an old name of Shizuoka city’s central area.
+Sumpu Castle (sometimes spelled “Sunpu”) was an Japanese castle built by a shogun Tokugawa Ieyasu in the central part of Suruga Province, present-day Shizuoka City in the Chubu Region.
+Sumpu is an old name of Shizuoka city’s central area which lies about 150 km (about 93 miles) west of Tokyo.
 When the construction was completed in 1607, the castle was splendid, with its magnificent donjon (main castle tower), Ieyasu’s residential palace, turrets called yagura, superb gate structures, and a triple moat system.

 Sadly, these structures were all burnt down in 1635.
 The palace, turrets, and gate structures were restored three years later, but the donjon never was.
 Then, major earthquakes in the 18th and 19th centuries ended up destroying almost all the structures in the castle grounds and inflicted major damage to the stone foundations.
 And later, the innermost moat was filled up by the 34th Infantry Regiment of Japanese Imperial Army when they used this place as an army post in 1896.